zemacedo99/FEUP-PFL/Projeto2_Prolog_4mation/report/report.md

 [ref]: ./assets/game.jpg "4Mation Components"

+The board game version of 4Mation have:
-1 game board with a shape of a 7x7 square.
+1 board with a shape of a 7x7 square and 48 pieces (24 blue cubes, 24 pink cubes).
-48 pieces:
-    24 blue cubes.
-    24 pink cubes.

 You can find a more explanation online:
 [BoardGameGeek](https://boardgamegeek.com/boardgame/329175/4mation).